 It means the body and the mind exist in different types of world.
 No wonder the physics has been impossible to work out.
 As Mermin states, that is what has held up the science.
 This is the key to the great puzzles.
 The body, the observer, lives in an ordinary world.
 The mind, the ”observer”, lives in a superworld.

 There are two different types of protagonist of the physics because they are the protagonists in the two different types of world.

-The missing explanatory principle is the dualism of domains.
-These different types of domain operate the two types of equations – with respect to the two different types of protagonists.
+The missing explanatory principle is the dualism of types of world, with the corresponding dualism of types of protagonist, operating the two types of equations.
 This is the solution proposed in Avant Garde Science.